paser-group/continuous-secsoft/fall25-ssp/e7-llms4sa/README.md

 ### Tasks For You To Complete
-- Open up Google Gemini in incognito mode
+- Open up Google Gemini
 - Use Google Gemini to identify the following metrics for each of the Python program files in `e7.zip`
   - Number of functions
   - Number of statements